Classic Football Kit Manufacturers

 German sporting super-brand created by Adi Dassler.

-Their three stripes and Trefoil are responsible for some of the coolest kits ever, from simple masterpieces such as Holland 1974 and Peru 1978, to design classics such as the iconic shirts of Holland 1988 and West Germany in 1990.
+Their three stripes and Trefoil are responsible for some of the coolest football shirts and shorts ever, from simple masterpieces such as Holland's 1974 World Cup kit or that glorious sash of Peru in 1978, to design classics such as the iconic shirts of Holland 1988 and West Germany in 1990.

 The Danish company struck gold in the mid 80s as their fantastic half-pinstripe kits adorned the equally fantastic Danish Dynamite team which became many fans' 2nd team.